drashland/wocket/example_app/README.md

 3. Start your server.

 ```
-deno run --allow-net --allow-read server/app.ts
+deno run --allow-all app.ts
 ```

-4. Navigate to localhost:8888 in your browser.
+4. Navigate to localhost:3001 in your browser.
 Open additoinal browser windows to act as multiple clients.

 5. Start sending messages between clients.